 Ideas to Incorporate Secular Witchcraft into your Spiritual Practice:

 - Read a lot!
 Always keep learning to improve your knowledge, skills, and magic

 - Find ways you can give back to Nature and lower your carbon footprint as much as possible

 - Determine what tools, rituals, and practices you want to bring into your magic and consider if any of these have religious meaning behind them.

-- Study all you can about different gods, goddess, and deities so you can be well informed about your beliefs
+- Study all you can about different gods, goddesses, and deities so you can be well informed about your beliefs

 - Sign up for my Magical Monday Newsletter below where I discuss all things peculiar and combine Pagan and Witch traditions with science and history!